1007tejas/tejascaptcha/README.md

 ## Compatibility

-The tejas/tejascaptcha service provider runs on Linux and BSD like OS's and appropiate web servers.
+The tejas/tejascaptcha service provider runs on Linux and like OS's on an appropriate web server.

 ## Installation